Towards Considerate Human-Robot Coexistence: A Dual-Space Framework of Robot Design and Human Perception in Healthcare: Discussion

-\textbf{Implication 1: Make design rationale legible before deployment.} Even when full co-design participation is not feasible, communicating what the robot is intended to do, how it fits into existing workflows, and why certain design decisions were made provides a foundation for meaningful engagement from the outset.
-Such transparency helps align expectations, reduces ambiguity around system capabilities, and supports stakeholders in situating the robot within existing practices before encountering it in use.
+\textbf{Implication 1: Make design rationale legible before deployment.} Even when full co-design is not feasible, stakeholders should be told what the robot is intended to do, how it fits into existing workflows, and why key design decisions were made.
+Such transparency can align expectations and reduce ambiguity before stakeholders encounter the robot.

-\textbf{Implication 2: Reduce misunderstanding and unfamiliarity during deployment.} When robots are introduced into real-world environments, people can experience uncertainty, misunderstanding, or a sense of unfamiliarity.
-Providing opportunities such as test runs, live demonstrations, and informal encounters allows stakeholders to explore, ask questions, and gradually build an understanding of what the robot does and how it behaves.
-These experiences create space for people to mitigate confusion and form more grounded expectations.
-In addition, design choices such as material, form, and role signaling can support this process by helping robots feel less intrusive within their environment.
+\textbf{Implication 2: Support familiarization during deployment.} Once robots are introduced, test runs, live demonstrations, and informal encounters can help stakeholders ask questions, observe robot behavior, and form grounded expectations.
+Material, form, and role signaling can further reduce unfamiliarity by making robots feel less intrusive and more appropriate to the setting.

-\textbf{Implication 3: Support gradual engagement and respect individual choice.} Stakeholders vary in their readiness to engage with robotic systems, especially during early adoption.
-Rather than requiring immediate interaction, individuals should be allowed to decide whether, when, and how to engage.
-Providing flexibility during the transition period helps reduce resistance and accommodates different comfort levels.
-This approach recognizes that engagement is not binary, but develops gradually over time.
+\textbf{Implication 3: Support gradual engagement and individual choice.} Stakeholders vary in their readiness to engage with robots, especially during early adoption.
+Deployment should therefore let people decide whether, when, and how to interact, using staged exposure and opt-in options to accommodate the different comfort levels participants raised.